webloom-agency/wegen/README.md

 * **📄 Markdown UI:** Communicate in a clean, readable markdown-based interface.
 * **🧩 Custom MCP Server Support:** Modify the built-in MCP server logic or create your own.
 * **📊 Built-in Chart Tools:** Generate pie, bar, and line charts directly in chat with natural prompts.
-* **Easy Deployment:** with vercel support baked in it makes an easily accesible chatbot.
+* **🛫Easy Deployment:** with vercel support baked in it makes an easily accesible chatbot.
-* **Run anywhere:** with docker support just build the image and start docker compose and you are good to go
+* **🏃Run anywhere:** with docker support just build the image and start docker compose.
-## 🚀 Getting Started

 This project uses [pnpm](https://pnpm.io/) as the recommended package manager.